| Title: | Efficient Rolling Functions |

 Logical specifying whether |

-For every index in the incoming vector x
+For every index in the incoming vector x, a value is returned that

-is the Median Absolute Deviation (MAD) of all values in x
+is the Median Absolute Deviation (MAD) of all values in x that fall within

-that fall within a window of width
+a window of width width.

-parameter determines the alignment of the return value
+The align parameter determines the alignment of the return value

 within the window.
 Thus:

-will cause the returned vector to have width-1 NA
+align = "left" [*------] will cause the returned vector to have width - 1 NA values at the right end.

-will cause the returned vector to have width/2 NA
+align = "center" [---*---] will cause the returned vector to have NA values at either end as needed for centered alignment.

-will cause the returned vector to have width-1 NA
+align = "right" [------*] will cause the returned vector to have width - 1 NA values at the left end.

-parameter can be used to force the window
+For large vectors, the by parameter can be used to force the window

-indices for the next calculation.
+to jump ahead by indices for the next calculation.
 Indices that are

-values so that the return vector still has
+skipped over will be assigned NA values so that the return vector still has

 the same length as the incoming vector.
 This can dramatically speed up